-A Government Green Paper is out for consultation on future plans and you will find
+A Government Green Paper was out for consultation on future plans in 2022 and you will

-links to add your voice here or contact us to join our consultation.
+find links to here or contact us to add your thoughts about provision for neurodiverse

 Work by the Communications Trust, in its paper, A Generation Adrift (aGA) outlines the issues.
 10% of all children have long term Speech, Language and Communication Needs (SLCN).
 Typically only 3% are diagnosed.